dbrattli/Fable.Reaction/docs/asyncrx/operators.rst

 full featured `ReactiveX <http://reactivex.io/>`_ implementation (if possible).

-To use the operators open either the `FSharp.Control.AsyncRx` namespace.
+To use the operators open either the `FSharp.Control` namespace.

 .. code:: fsharp

-    open FSharp.Control.AsyncRx
+    open FSharp.Control

     xs = AsyncRx.single 42

-You can also open the ``Reaction.AsyncRx`` module if you don't want to prepend every operator with ``AsyncRx``.
+You can also open the ``FSharp.Control.AsyncRx`` module if you don't want to prepend every operator with ``AsyncRx``.
 Be aware of possible namespace conflicts with operators such as ``map``.